clojurebridge-minneapolis/clojurebridgemn.org/README.md

 Are you (or do you know) a developer that might want to learn Clojure in the Minneapolis / St. Paul area?
-We still have openings for Track 2 at the next [ClojureBridgeMN](http://ClojureBridgeMN.org) workshop!
+We still have openings at the next [ClojureBridgeMN](http://ClojureBridgeMN.org) workshop!

 ## documentation

+_NOTE as of 0.3.0_: This is not a great example of Clojure/ClojureScript programming for the web, but more like a work in progress.
+Future direction will remove excess state mutation and will be based on om.next.

 Now [ClojureBridgeMN](http://ClojureBridgeMN.org) is based on ClojureScript and Om!